-Alex Scheffler, well known for his work in The Gruffalo, has illustrated a free information book for children about the coronavirus.
+Alex Scheffler, well known for his work in The Gruffalo, has illustrated a free downloadable Coronavirus book for children.
 Alongside expert advice from the London School of Hygiene & Tropical Medicine, the aim of the publication is to reach every child around the world.

 The book answers key questions about the pandemic in simple language appropriate for 5 to 9 year olds:

 - What is the coronavirus?

 - What happens if you catch the coronavirus?

 - Why are people worried about catching the coronavirus?

 - Is there a cure for the coronavirus?

 - Why are some places we normally go to closed?